 Attendees learned the distinction between euthanasia and humane dispatch and why that distinction matters.
 Likewise, I spoke on why translocation is not necessarily a humane way to handle nuisance wildlife.
 I ended the presentation discussing various ways to dispose of animal carcasses.
 I described methods that would work in either rural or urban settings, and sometimes both.

 If you would like to see the Powerpoint, visit my Academia.edu site and download the pdf.Stephen M. Vantassel, CWCP, ACE, is the owner of Wildlife Control Consultant, LLC.
 He helps people restore their balance with nature through publishing, training, consulting, and the internet.
-He has published numerous articles in trade and academic publications along with several books (http://kingsdivinity.academia.edu/StephenMVantassel).
+He has published numerous articles in trade and academic publications (http://kingsdivinity.academia.edu/StephenMVantassel) along with several books (https://wildlifecontrolconsultant.com/store-2/).
 He is a sought after speaker and trainer.
+If you would like to have Stephen speak at your event or use his consultation services, send an e-mail to firstname.lastname@example.org.
 Copyright All postings are the property of Stephen M. Vantassel and Wildlife Control Consultant, LLC.
 Text (not images) may be reprinted in non-profit publications provided that the author and website URL is included.
 If images wish to be used, explicit and written permission must be obtained from Wildlife Control Consultant, LLC.